Instructions for Issuing a Subpoena to The Clearing House Payments Company L.L.C.

 The Clearing House Interbank Payments System (CHIPS)

-The Clearing House Payments Company L.L.C. ("TCH") operates the Clearing House Interbank Payments System ("CHIPS"), a funds-transfer ("wire") system.
-The Clearing House is not a bank and does not hold accounts.
+TCH operates the Clearing House Interbank Payments System ("CHIPS"), a funds-transfer ("wire") system.
 As a funds-transfer system, CHIPS processes and settles "payment messages”, which are an instruction from a sending bank to a receiving bank to pay (or cause another bank to pay) a specified sum of money to a beneficiary.
 A CHIPS payment message is typically one transaction within a series of transactions (together the series of transactions is a "funds transfer") between banks made for the purpose of making a payment from an originator to a beneficiary.
 All CHIPS payment messages are denominated in U.S. dollars.

 More information about CHIPS and its operations is available in the CHIPS Public Disclosure of Legal, Governance, Risk Management, and Operating Framework, which is published on the CHIPS web page of TCH’s website.

-The records that The Clearing House has that would be responsive to a subpoena seeking funds transfer data are the records of CHIPS payment messages.
+The records that TCH has that would be responsive to a subpoena seeking funds transfer data are the records of CHIPS payment messages.
 There are no account files, correspondence, or memoranda involved with these payment messages.

-From March 20, 2023 until April 2024 a CHIPS Sending Participant may use the [900] field if the bank is converting an ISO 20022 formatted payment message it received via SWIFT to a CHIPS payment message and there is information in the ISO formatted payment message that (i) cannot be mapped to an existing CHIPS field, and/ or (ii) can be mapped to an existing field but is too large to completely fit in the field (“extra ISO data”).
-Industry guidance advises banks to delay the origination of new data elements that would create extra ISO data until CHIPS and other market infrastructures have implemented the ISO 20022 format.
-However, it is possible that banks will not abide by this guidance.
+From March 20, 2023 until April 5, 2024 CHIPS messages included a [900] field.
+The field was provided during the time period after the SWIFT network implemented ISO 20022 and before CHIPS implemented the ISO 20022 format.
+A CHIPS Sending Participant could choose to use the [900] filed during this period if the participant converted an ISO 20022 formatted payment message it received via SWIFT to a legacy-formatted CHIPS payment message and there was information in the ISO formatted SWIFT payment message that (i) could not be mapped to an existing legacy CHIPS field, and/ or (ii) could be mapped to an existing field but was too large to completely fit in the field (“extra ISO data”).
+Industry guidance advises banks to delay the origination of new data elements that would create extra ISO data until CHIPS and other market infrastructures implemented the ISO 20022 format.
+However, it is possible that banks did not abide by this guidance.

-If there is extra ISO data, a CHIPS Sending Participant will include a copy of the entire ISO formatted payment message, not just the extra ISO data, in the new [900] field.
-If there is no extra ISO data, there will be no information in the [900] field.
+If there was extra ISO data, a CHIPS Sending Participant would include a copy of the entire ISO formatted payment message, not just the extra ISO data, in the new [900] field.
+If there was no extra ISO data, there would be no information in the [900] field.

 Due to significant technical constraints that prevent TCH from feasibly searching and extracting data in the [900] field, TCH does not search the field or provide the field (if present in a CHIPS payment message) in its subpoena responses.